-- You can use the warmer function to keep food at serving temperature or to warm the plates while serving dinner.
+- You can use the warmer function to keep food at serving temperature or to warm your plates while serving dinner.

 Other oven settings

-A symbol containing the word “ECO” typically utilises the grill, fan and lower heating element to reduce the amount of energy used.
+A symbol containing the word “ECO” typically uses the grill, fan, and lower heating element to reduce the amount of energy used.
 Any ECO setting is usually suitable for cooking a small amount of food.

 If you buy a pyrolytic oven, you might see an icon with a P symbol.
 This allows you to activate the pyrolytic self-cleaning function to deep clean the inside of your oven.
-If there’s only a small bit of grime, you can opt to choose the icon which features both a P and the words, ‘ECO’.
+This setting heats up the oven to about 400°C-500°C to turn any baked-on grease and grime into ash that you can then just wipe off.
+If there’s only a small bit of grime, you can opt to choose the icon which features both a P and the word ‘ECO’ to reduce energy usage.

 Let’s not forget about the dish-specific settings cooked up by different brands.
 Depending on the product you get, a variety of ovens come with a number of functions designed to cater to certain meal types.

-The Pizza mode is pretty common with most ovens.
+Pizza mode is a pretty common setting on most ovens.
 The combination of the fan and both the upper and lower heating elements are designed to blow pizza lovers away by ensuring a crispy base.
 The setting can alternatively be used for meals that require browning, or simply taste better when crispy.

-Some Smeg appliances also feature an automatic fish cooking function, which provides a pre-set setting to specifically suit different types of fish.
-Other similar features include the Vegetable Cooking function and Meat Cooking function.
+Some Smeg appliances also feature an automatic fish cooking function, which provides pre-set cooking programs for different types of fish and fish cuts.
+Other similar features include the vegetable cooking function and meat cooking function.

-If you prefer to bake your bread, rather than buy a loaf at the store, look for a symbol that has a semi-circle and a few arrows pointing up.
+If you prefer to bake your bread at home, rather than buy a loaf at the store, look for a symbol that has a semi-circle and a few arrows pointing up.
 This option is suitable for proving yeast-type dough mixes, just check your manual to see how long you’ll need to place the dough in the oven.